 Support Vienna’s Celebrations for the 250th Anniversary of the USA: 1776 to 2026

 It’s a once-in-a-generation opportunity to reflect, imagine, and shape how we celebrate this historic milestone here in Vienna.
-A planning committee is being formed now.
-If you would like to help serve on the planning committee, or just have ideas on what we could do, email uvfgbevpivraanin@tznvy.pbz.
+If you would like to help serve on the planning committee, or have ideas on what we could do, please email uvfgbevpivraanin@tznvy.pbz.
 Activities will include:

 - Entertainment